 It had begun in the hospital, where I held him to me in cross-cradle, football, and side-savasana, yet he wouldn’t latch for more than three or five minutes at a time, and with each feeding, got more frustrated at the lack of milk.
 Then he would cry, and then I would cry.
 The nurses told me not to worry, that he’d figure it out.

-Then, at his first checkup at home, on day four, the pediatrician noticed his cracked, dry lips and told me to start supplementing with formula immediately.
+Then, at his first checkup at home, on day four, the paediatrician noticed his cracked, dry lips and told me to start supplementing with formula immediately.
 She pointed out that Jed had been born three weeks early and my letdown likely hadn’t yet received its work order.
 This, plus the fact that I’d lost so much blood in delivery that, even after the doctors transfused me two liters back, my fluids were still desert-low.
-The pediatrician, too, told me not to worry, that supplementing often lasted only a few days while my confused boobs caught up.
+The paediatrician, too, told me not to worry, that supplementing often lasted only a few days while my confused boobs caught up.

 Jed took zealously to the bottle, crushing formula like the hungry boss he now was over my life, but I resolved to press on with pumping.
 I was obstinately committed to stimulating my dimwitted breasts, to shepherding my maximum antibodies and primordial IQ soup into him.
 This was the overachiever in me — The Breast Is Best! — and also an accordance with the plan drilled into me by my San Francisco prenatal care.
 That weekly catechism had exalted breastfeeding’s benefits like so many beatitudes: Breastfeeding is free!
 Breastfeeding boosts immunity!
 Breastfeeding helps you lose weight!
 Breastfeeding bonds you to your baby!
 Breastfeeding: It’s so organic!